Bubbelbad/MiniLibrary/README.md

 ## What I've learned

 It has been satisfying to grasp linked tables, PK/FK and the benefit of using MySQL to store data.
-It's my first project so I've got much more to learn, but I've been having a lot of fun with it!
+It's my first project with MySQL and DatabaseConnection so I've got much more to learn, but I've been having a lot of fun with it!
 It was great to reverse engineer the script to compare the model to my pre-made EER diagram.
 It had a few differences that I had to correct.

-The hardest part was to figure out a good way of displaying the data from the database in a convenient way.
-I still think it could be done better, but I finallly chose to implement a class for my sql view and put the class objects in a list to display in the listbox.
+The hardest part was to figure out a good way of displaying the data from the database in a dynamic and convenient way.

 ## Features